The Micro-Aggregated Profit Share: Introduction

 Our theoretical results unify micro and macro approaches for computing income shares.
 Consistent aggregation of micro data permits obtaining income shares that will be identical to those obtained using macro data.
 That is, it does not matter whether one computes the aggregate profit share either as a residual of one minus the sum of labor and capital shares or by aggregating individual profit rates (defined as profits over sales) using Domar weights as long as one uses representative micro-level data.
 If the aggregate user cost of capital used to calculate the capital share via the macroeconomic approach is consistent with the underlying heterogeneity in producers' user costs of capital, then income shares would be identical regardless of the procedure---micro or macro---employed to compute these shares.

 Thus, an advantage of our theoretical results is that they can be used to make a direct connection between labor, capital, and profit shares using micro-level data.
-Two examples where our results can help include studying the role of the profit share in the decline of the labor share \citep*{elsby2013decline, karabarbounis2014global} and the stability of the Kaldor facts \citep*{eggertsson2021kaldor}.
+Two examples where our results can help include studying the role of the profit share in the decline of the labor share \citep{elsby2013decline, karabarbounis2014global, kehrig2021micro} and the stability of the Kaldor facts \citep{eggertsson2021kaldor}.
 In Appendix \ref{app:income_shares}, we calculate the labor share from US National Accounts and use our estimates of the micro-aggregated profit share to back out the capital share.
-In line with the famous Kaldor facts, we conclude that factor shares are relatively stable over time.
-In 2020, we estimate profit-, capital- and labor shares to be around 18\%, 27\%, and 55\% of GDP, respectively.
+The seven percentage-point decline in the labor share that occurred between 1970 and 2020, together with the constancy of the profit share that we document, imply that the capital share has absorbed most of the decline in the labor share. \cite{rognlie2016deciphering} argues that the capital share increased due to the housing sector.
+Overall, our results imply that income shares are much more in line with the Kaldor facts than what others have suggested.

 \textbf{Layout of the paper}.
 The rest of the paper is organized as follows.
 Section \ref{sec:theory} presents our main theoretical results and connects them to the existing literature.
 Section \ref{sec:data} discusses data sources and the methodology.
 Section \ref{sec:empirics} offers our main empirical results.
 Section \ref{sec:conclusion} concludes.
 Appendices \ref{app:proofs}--\ref{app:results} provide omitted proofs, summary statistics for our empirical application, additional results, and robustness exercises.